rpairo/exoplanets/README.md

 ```

 ## Clean architecture
 This file has the project structure and targets definitions.
-I have set up two executables:
+I have set up one executable **ExoplanetsTerminal** and one library **ExoplanetsAPI**:

 **ExoplanetsTerminal**: Implements Terminal view, that will show up by terminal the exoplanets API fetch, process and formated result.

-**exoplanetsAPI**: Implements an API layer that will provide to Swift Package Manager consumers the capability to request the exoplanet consumtion results.
+**ExoplanetsTerminal**: Implements an API layer that will provide to Swift Package Manager consumers the capability to request the exoplanet data results.

-To develop this project I have followed the clean architecture conventions.
-In this case, the inned layers are agnostic to the above layers.
-You can notice the dependencies by the *dependencies: ["layer"]* parameter in the project configuration.
+The projects is structured by [Package.swift](Package.swift) following the clean architecture conventions and good practices.
+What it means that the inner layers are agnostic to the above layers.
+You can notice the dependencies by the **dependencies: ["layer"]** parameter in the project configuration.
+This limite the accesibility that every layer can has.

-- Domain: Does not has any dependency.
+- **Domain**: Does not has any dependency.
 It contains the core business logic.
-It is independent of any other layer.
+It is agnostic from the rest of the proyect.
-- Data: Has Domain dependency.
-It contains the data consumtion required for the aplication.
+- **Data**: Has Domain dependency.
+It contains the data consumtion required logic for the aplication.
-- Infrastructure: Has Data dependency.
-It contains the connections and envinronmental configurations.
+- **Infrastructure**: Has Data dependency.
+It contains the logic and configurations to manage the project connections.
-- Presentation: Has Domain dependency.
-It contains the logic to prepare the results obtainted from domain, and display them.
+- **Presentation**: Has Domain dependency.
+It contains the logic to prepare and present the results obtainted from domain.
-- Composition: Has Domain, Data, Presentation and Infrastructure dependencies.
+- **Composition**: Has Domain, Data, Presentation and Infrastructure dependencies.
 It takes care of the project building.
 It contains the dependency injector and the project build flow.
-- ExoplanetsTerminal: Has Composition and Presentaion dependencies.
+- **ExoplanetsTerminal**: Has Composition and Presentaion dependencies.
 It provides a gateway to present the data by terminal.
-- exoplanetsAPI: Has Composition, Presentation and Domain dependencies.
-It provides an interface to propagate the expolanets information to library consumers.
+- **ExoplanetsAPI**: Has Composition, Presentation and Domain dependencies.
+It provides an interface to propagate the expolanets information to library consumers, exposing DTO's to hide the inner logic.

 ```swift
 // swift-tools-version:5.9